San Teodoro, Oriental Mindoro: People

 In 1903, there were only 302 residents in San Teodoro, the smallest among the settlements in the province and elsewhere in the country.
 There was a slight increase in population by 1918 (1,069 residents).
 Population doubled by 1939 with 2,911 residents.
 The density per sq. kilometer was less than 5 persons before 1918.

 It was the gold rush in San Teodoro of that year that brought the influx of migrants from all over the country majority of which were Bicolanos.
 San Teodoro became famous as No. 1 gold producer in the whole of Mindoro and became known as the logging center of the province.
-It once had the largest forest reserves supplying the country's need for lumbers, the rest being exported to other places of the world.
+It once had the largest forest reserves supplying the country's need for lumber, the rest being exported to other places of the world.
 The "Valbueco Inc." and "Philippine Matchwood Co." employed many workers and planters in response to the reforestation program of the government.
 People from adjacent Batangas, Bauan and Isla Verde migrated to San Teodoro.